• About

 Tags

-crafts, decorated eggs, Easter, Easter eggs, Easter eggs with words, eggs, words
+crafts, decorated eggs, Easter, Easter eggs, Easter eggs with words, eggs, funny, humor, words

 The egg decorating kit looked spiffy, with pretty colors and cute rub-on decals of chicks, eggs and bunnies.
 But the decals didn’t stick at all.
 Not happy there.
 But we don’t give up easy so we rummaged around in my little box of scrapbook stickers and found a couple old sheets of rub-on decals from Valentine’s Day years ago.
 We had to think like an egg in order to figure out which words might work on an egg.
 Quite the stretch.
 Here are our eggs, which we put all in one basket.